chriseppstein/chriseppstein.github.com/_source/_posts/2009-09-20-why-stylesheet-abstraction-matters.markdown

 Whether or not you decide to use a framework like Compass, you will benefit from the capability to express abstraction.
 I'm going to summarize them here now and I will follow up with individual blog posts demonstrating these benefits.

-XXX These need fleshing out.

 <dl>
   <dt>Browser Compatibility</dt>
-  <dd>compatibility issues are encapsulated by the abstraction</dd>
+  <dd>Cross browser compatibility issues can be encapsulated by a mixin that keeps browser compatibility details hidden and centralized for fixing.</dd>

   <dt>Clarity of Intent</dt>
-  <dd>Optimize for reading -- code is read many, many more times than it is changed.</dd>
+  <dd>By reading code it should be clear to see where all the values came from.
+Since code is read many, many more times than it is changed, we can use the power of abstraction to add clarity to the casual reader.</dd>

   <dt>Change management</dt>
-  <dd>Bug fixes, design changes</dd>
+  <dd>Bug fixes and design changes can be made confidently once and propagated automatically.</dd>

   <dt>Domain specific style vocabulary</dt>
-  <dd>AKA Work how you think. design with the mindset of your site, not style primitives.</dd>
+  <dd>AKA Work how you think.
+Abstractions all you to design within the mindset of your site, not style primitives.
+Naming your colors things like "engaging_orage" and "calming_blue" help others know when it is appropriate to use those colors without any additional documentation.</dd>

   <dt>Organization</dt>
-  <dd>Easier to keep similar concepts close to each other in code to optimize coordinated changes</dd>
+  <dd>Easier to keep similar concepts close to each other in code to optimize coordinated changes.</dd>

   <dt>Work Faster</dt>
   <dd>No need to revisit solved issues time and time again.</dd>

   <dt>Semantic HTML</dt>
-  <dd>This is about avoiding dependency inversion and maintaining a separation of concerns. </dd>
+  <dd>Writing semantic HTML is about avoiding dependency inversion and maintaining a separation of concerns.
+Lofty concepts that reap huge rewards when you get requirements to do something completely unexpected.</dd>

   <dt>Ability to Refactor</dt>
-  <dd>Refactoring (changing the implementation without changing the behavior) is easier.
-Nay a necessity.</dd>
+  <dd>Refactoring, a programming concept that means to change the implementation without changing the behavior, is a whole lot easier now because there is no need to touch html to add new css classes for the purposes of reuse.</dd>

   <dt>Reuse</dt>
   <dd>Both internal and across projects.</dd>